LED vs Fluorescent Tubes

 Efficiency Makes a Difference

 Fluorescent lights are indeed more efficient than incandescent bulbs.
 However, when it comes to the LED vs fluorescent debate, experts agree that fluorescents pale in comparison.
-If you want to know how linear LEDs can enhance your property, contact Action Services Group today by calling 610-558-9773 or email [email protected]!
+If you want to know how linear LEDs can enhance your property, contact Action Services Group today by calling 610-558-9773, email [email protected] or schedule a call!